Cruising through the Brazos Valley of Texas on FM128 Madge was startled by a curious sign along the highway – Dime Box Museum.

 Well dear readers, I’ll bet you know what happened next.

 Madge turned down that road, and after about 5 miles, came to a small community.
-As she slowly drove around she saw intriguing signs that this was not the same old small town story.
+As she slowly drove around she saw intriguing signs that this was not the same old small-town story.
+She was in.
+Dime Box, Texas.

 The tallest building in town was a cylindrical water tower marked Dime Box.
 A small building sat at the base of it with a sign out front: Dime Box Heritage Society Museum.
 Madge walked in and Bonnie, the volunteer on duty, offered a tour of the museum once she turned on the lights.
 After all, as she put it, “there’s no point in having all the lights on if nobody’s here“.

-There was a beautiful framed oil painting from the late 1800s of an infant and along side it was the actual gown he wore in the portrait.
+A beautiful framed oil painting from the late 1800s of an infant hung on the wall and along side, it was the actual gown he wore in the portrait.

-One of Madge’s favorite displays was a wall of vintage promotional calendars from local businesses.
-Sadly most of these businesses were long gone.
+One of Madge’s favorite displays was a wall of vintage promotional calendars from local businesses from the once-thriving town.

 The middle of this promotional piece from the local granary is padded fabric.

-Dime Box did have their 15 minutes of fame in 1944 when it was selected to open the March of Dimes annual campaign.
-Featured in an article in Life Magazine, the postmaster general was on hand so he could have his picture taken with a mailbox on it’s way to President Roosevelt at the White House.
+Dime Box did have its 15 minutes of fame in 1945 when it was selected to open the March of Dimes annual campaign.
+Featured in an article in Life Magazine, the postmaster general was on hand so he could have his picture taken with a mailbox on it’s way to President Roosevelt at the White House.5

 Well after that, the congregants decided their plot of land had some mighty bad mojo and found a different site for the current building, which happily is still standing.